GSC vs Naver SearchAdvisor vs Cloudflare — Same Site, Three Datasets, Three Stories

 Naver = 33–115× GSC

-Google's market share in Korea is 30–35%, but our Google traffic is even smaller.
-Reasons:
+Google's search share in Korea is usually quoted at 30–35%, yet our Google traffic came in even smaller than that.
+The three reasons I suspect:

 a.
 Google sandbox (the 6–12 week probation for new domains)